crisbodnar/KalahAI/models/a3c/README.md

 workers.
 To access the session type `tmux a` in the terminal.
 Then press `ctrl+b` followed by `w`.
 Then you will be able to see all the open windows in this session.

+On your browser visited: http://localhost:12345/ to see the Tensorboard and status of training

+## Requirements
+* install htop to monitor processes
+* tmux version >= 1.7